denten-courses/LITAI/README.md

 ### Week 7

-- "Introduction" in Fansler, Harriott Ely. [*Types of Prose Narratives: A Text-Book for the Story Writer*][701].
-Chicago, IL: Row, Peterson & Company, 1911.
+- ~"Introduction" in Fansler, Harriott Ely. [*Types of Prose Narratives: A Text-Book for the Story Writer*][701].
+Chicago, IL: Row, Peterson & Company, 1911.~
+- ~Explore Phillips, Henry Albert. [*The Universal Plot Catalog: An Examination of the Elements of Plot Material and Construction, Combined with a Complete Index and a Progressive Category in Which the Source, Life, and End of All Dramatic Conflict and Plot Master Are Classified*][703].
+Springfield, MA: The Home Correspondence School, 1920.~
+- ~Explore Hill, Wycliffe Aber. *Ten Million Photoplay Plots, Master Key to All Dramatic Plots*.
+Los Angeles, CA: The Feature Photodrama Company, 1919.~
-- Wharton, Edith.
+- ~Wharton, Edith.
 “The Writing of Fiction: Telling a Short Story.”
-Scribners, April 1925, 344–49.
+Scribners, April 1925, 344–49.~
-- Markov, A. A. “[An Example of Statistical Investigation of the Text Eugene Onegin Concerning the Connection of Samples in Chains][705].”
-Science in Context 19, no. 4 (December 2006 [1914]): 591–600.

-- Hill, Wycliffe Aber. *Ten Million Photoplay Plots, Master Key to All Dramatic Plots*.
-Los Angeles, CA: The Feature Photodrama Company, 1919.
-- Explore Phillips, Henry Albert. [*The Universal Plot Catalog: An Examination of the Elements of Plot Material and Construction, Combined with a Complete Index and a Progressive Category in Which the Source, Life, and End of All Dramatic Conflict and Plot Master Are Classified*][703].
-Springfield, MA: The Home Correspondence School, 1920.

 !!!
-In class midterm on March 9th.
+Take home exams distributed, due on March 23.
+Readings curtailed due to COVID-19 outbreak.

   [701]: https://courseworks2.columbia.edu/files/6916010/download?download_frd=1
   [703]: https://courseworks2.columbia.edu/files/6916012/download?download_frd=1